Myanmar in 2025

 Through strong local partnerships, UNICEF remained alongside children most in need — delivering life-saving support at scale in frontline areas and as close as possible to affected communities, reaching children when and where it mattered most, protecting young lives and supporting recovery, resilience and well-being amid ongoing crisis.

-Yet the scale of the crisis continues to outpace available resources.
+Yet the scale of the crisis continued to outpace available resources.
 In 2025, UNICEF’s Humanitarian Action for Children (HAC) appeal was only about 20 per cent funded, despite growing needs driven by the ongoing conflict, devastating earthquake, deepening poverty, economic decline and the erosion of essential services and social safety nets.